 By law, IBAC must be notified of:

-There are a range of resources to help relevant principal officers meet this requirement:
+There are a range of resources to help relevant principal officers meet their obligations:

 Public interest disclosure notifications

 Most public sector agencies have a Public Interest Disclosure Coordinator who receives and forwards complaints to IBAC as potential public interest disclosures.

 To help you perform your important role, we’ve developed a range of resources.

 Victoria Police notifications

 The Chief Commissioner of Victoria Police must notify us of complaints about corrupt conduct or police misconduct by a Victoria Police employee or police recruit.
 Learn more.